 Various types of power racks or half racks can work fine, if you’re careful.
 The larger, heavier, more expensive ones take away more and more of the “be careful” factor out it by giving you a big safety net.
 They also have added features that are unnecessary or useless for performing the lifts in this program, such as band pegs, pull up bars, and dip bars.

 With this program you should not be regularly failing reps.
 In fact, Rip does not even teach that aspect of training, because he stresses that you should never be failing reps with this program.
 You should be progressing in small enough increments that you do not fail, and what’s more, you need to feel like you have to get the weight up and not be relying on safety bars because you’re lazy.
 However, when you’re lifting alone you need some kind of safety mechanism should the worst happen.

 Therefore, anything without safety arms is a bad idea for most of you.
 Safety arms/rods will catch the bar just below the bottom of your range of motion, saving your life should you fail a rep. Ergo, you need a power rack or at least a heavy duty half rack with long spotter arms that are engineered to work and not just look like they might.

-Rip prefers bolt-down power racks like the Rogue R-3.
-Note that you don’t have to bolt them into concrete.
-Bolting them into 4’x6’x3/4″ sheet of plywood works too.
+Rip prefers bolt-down power racks, such as the Rogue R-3.
+Note that you don’t have to bolt it into concrete.
+Bolting it into 4’x6’x3/4″ sheet of plywood works too.
 These type of racks are cool because they do not need a rear crossbrace for stability and are completely “walk-through”, letting you position your bench in the perfect spot without the rear crossbrace possibly getting in the way, as can tend to happen with adjustable benches in the incline position.
 Whether you go into plywood or concrete, it will be extremely stable, more so than a free standing rack of the same weight.

 As for smaller racks, the Rogue SML-2C is the #1 hot squat stand right now and good choice.